-Having surgery is never easy, but being ready at home can help reduce anxiety for the post-op experience and make you more comfortable after shoulder surgery.
-Here are a few tips for how to prepare for after shoulder surgery:
+Having surgery is never easy, but being ready at home can help reduce anxiety for the post-op experience and make you more comfortable after surgery.
+Here are a few key tips to help you prepare for your shoulder surgery recovery at home.

 Consider the arm